kubabuda/ecat_servo/README.md

 # Free EtherCAT compatible servo drive

-CiA402 Coe (CAN over EtherCAT) implementation
+This is free CiA402 CoE (CAN over EtherCAT) implementation for open motor controllers like ODrive, STMBL, or your next thing

-[/docs] (https://kubabuda.github.io/ecat_servo/001-intro) contains progress log with "why" stories on some decisione
+[/docs] (https://kubabuda.github.io/ecat_servo/001-intro) contain progress log with rationale on some decisions

 ## Disclaimer